sativ01/conf-list-demo/README.md

 - Each conference has a list of properties that are displayed and it expands by clicking on the header
 - Creating of a new conference using floating button
 - Testing on a basic level
+- Weather fetch for a conference location.
+Displayed on conference selection

 ## What to improve